 Is Uvita, Costa Rica Safe?

 Uvita is a small town with paid beach access that’s regularly patrolled.
 The area around Punta Uvita has had some issues with robberies in the past.
-Keep your belongings in sight and avoid bringing anything unnecessary or valuable to the beach or waterfalls.
+Just keep your personal belongings in sight and avoid bringing anything unnecessary or valuable to the beach or waterfalls.

 Is Santa Teresa, Costa Rica Safe?